quantmystocks/qms-trading-bot/docs/GITHUB_ACTIONS_QUICKSTART.md

 ## ✅ Prerequisites

-- Your code is pushed to GitHub (already done ✅)
+- Your code is pushed to GitHub (already done ✅) - Fork this repo to  your own space
 - You have your API keys and credentials ready
 - The workflow file is already created at `.github/workflows/trading-bot.yml`